Paid Time Off: Urgent Care Staff

 - When you sell PTO, you will receive 80% of the value of your sold PTO hours as a cash payment and will be subject to applicable payroll taxes and 401(k) deductions (if you are enrolled in the 401(k) Plan).

-- PTO may not be sold from the last paycheck of the year.
+- PTO may not be sold from the first or last pay periods of the year.